 $$\gamma_B = \oint_C \mathbf{A} \cdot d\mathbf{R},$$

-Shapere and Wilczek (1989) made this connection explicit for deformable bodies, noting that the net rotation of a swimming microorganism or a falling cat is the holonomy of a gauge connection on shape space — exactly the Berry phase, expressed in the language of classical mechanics.
+Shapere and Wilczek (1989) made this connection explicit for deformable bodies, noting that the net rotation of a swimming microorganism or a falling cat is the holonomy of a gauge connection on shape space — the classical counterpart of a geometric-phase construction, not the same physical effect.

 The Foucault pendulum precesses at a rate of $2\pi\sin\phi$ per sidereal day, where $\phi$ is the latitude.
 The holonomy of the Levi-Civita connection on $S^2$ for parallel transport around the circle of latitude is the solid angle of the enclosed polar cap, $\Omega = 2\pi(1 - \sin\phi)$.
 The lab-frame precession $2\pi\sin\phi = 2\pi - \Omega$ is the complementary angle — the two sum to a full rotation because the local frame itself completes one circuit per sidereal day.
 It is another geometric phase.

 The Aharonov-Bohm effect (1959) produces a phase shift for electrons circling a solenoid, even when the electrons travel only through field-free regions.
-The phase is the holonomy of the electromagnetic vector potential $\mathbf{A}$ around the loop — a Berry phase for the electromagnetic field.
+The phase is the holonomy of the electromagnetic vector potential $\mathbf{A}$ around the loop.

 Batterman (2003, Studies in History and Philosophy of Modern Physics 34, 527–557) gives a particularly clear account of this unification, drawing out the common mathematical skeleton and its physical implications.